 Sponsored by the U.S. Department of Labor

 Oklahoma Career Guide, powered by Kudor Journey, is an easy online tool to explore your career interests and skills.
-You can identify occupations, establish educational strategies and ultimatley connect to employers.
-With OK Career Guide, individuals can take research-based career assesments to facilitate their career exploration, educational planning, and workforce prepartion.
+You can identify occupations, establish educational strategies and ultimately connect to employers.
+With OK Career Guide, individuals can take research-based career assessments to facilitate their career exploration, educational planning, and workforce preparation.